ShadowShahriar/cse208/assignments/01-2025-08-26/Readme.md

 ![Task 7](images/Q7.png)

-### 8. Count the number of tuples in customer relations
+### 8. Count the number of tuples in customer relation

 **SQL:**